 Our copyright Lawyers have experience in all areas of copyright law, particularly copyright issues in new technologies and the digital environment.

-Melvin K. Silverman and associates LLC. has one of the leading copyright practices in United States.
+Melvin K. Silverman and associates LLC. have been servicing the Fort Lauderdale and the Broward Area for Copyright Lawyers and has one of the leading copyright practices in United States.
 Our Copyright Firm has

 run some of the largest and most challenging Copyright cases ever conducted in this country.
 Melvin K. Silverman and